HoffsMH/ex-tl/taskell.md

 - put refresh in other tasks in right spot
 - tl new cap
     > this thing creates a new capture file that can be later folded into the main capture file.
 The reason for this is that I want to be able to write stuff independant of private stuff that might be my main capture file.
 I guess another thing is needed something like tl cap merge
+    * [ ] maybe  its more of a category creation maybe category creation is  a list of categories in a category file and each entry is a folder with a capture file inside and  I can basically run tl cap with a prefixed category somehow to file it away in that category.
+    * [ ]
+    * [ ]

 ## Waiting on Something